 - 1. The League describes the choices available to the member and obtains implicit consent with respect to the collection, use and disclosure of personal information. - 28 2.
 The League collects sufficient personal information to allow for the processing of a subscription to The Canadian League magazine.
 It is assumed that because the subscription is automatic, consent is implied when the membership fees are received.
-The information is used by employees and disclosed to a third-party mailing company to apply address labels to the magazine. - 33 3.
+The information is used by employees and disclosed to a third-party mailing company to apply address labels to the magazine. - 3.
 The League collects contact information for those who hold elected office at all levels of the League.
 It is assumed that because the member is willing to hold office, consent is implied to allow other members to contact her about League undertakings.
-The information is used by members only and disclosed to no other parties without the express written consent of the - 37 individual member.
+The information is used by members only and disclosed to no other parties without the express written consent of the individual member.

 - 4. The League collects educational information and personal goals for those interested in applying for League bursaries.
 It is assumed that because the member is willing to have a committee review her application to assess her credentials consent is implied when the bursary application is received.
 The information is used by the bursary committee only and disclosed to no other parties. - 5.
 The League collects service history and personal interests for those interested in being awarded life memberships.
 It is assumed that because the member is willing to serve, consent is implied to allow national executive members to determine how to best ask the candidate to serve.
 The information is used by the national executive and the life member liaisons and disclosed to no other parties. - 11 6.
 The League collects shipping addresses and credit card information for those interested in purchasing national office supplies either via telephone, fax or e-mail.
 It is assumed that because the member wishes to receive the order, consent is implied to allow for national office staff to process the payment and ship the order. - 7.
 The League collects and publishes photographs of members involved in League activities for use in internal League publications.
-It is assumed that members involved in League activities consent to having their photographs used in internal publications when League events or League sponsored events are being attended. - 19 8.
-Members will be informed of their right to "opt-out" in the privacy notice. - 9.
+It is assumed that members involved in League activities consent to having their photographs used in internal publications when League events or League sponsored events are being attended. - 8.
+A third-party supplier of marketing services collects the names, email addresses and telephone numbers of members who explicitly consent to being added to a website information mailing list through cwl.ca. - 9.
+Members will be informed of their right to "opt-out" in the privacy notice. - 23 10.
 Consent may be withdrawn at any time by providing written notice to the privacy officer, and allowing a 30-day processing time.
 Members are informed of the consequences of refusing to provide personal information or of withdrawing consent for the purposes identified in the privacy notice.